At a glance

 - Online marketplaces are digital services that allow individuals or traders to conclude sales or service contracts with traders, either on their own website or by means of providing services to traders’ websites.
 Online retailers that sell directly to individuals on their own behalf are not covered.

 - Cloud services are digital services that ‘enable access’ to a scalable and elastic pool of shareable computing resources.
 This can include common cloud models like ‘Platform as a Service’ (PaaS) and ‘Infrastructure as a Service’ (IaaS).
 If you provide ‘Software as a Service’ (SaaS) you are also covered to the extent that your service is scalable and elastic.

 - There is a general exemption for small and micro businesses.
-If you have fewer than 50 staff and a turnover and/or balance sheet of less than €10 million, NIS does not apply to you and you are not an RDSP.
+If you have fewer than 50 staff and an annual turnover and/or balance sheet below €10 million does not apply to you and you are not an RDSP.
 However, if your service is part of a larger group, you need to include the staff and turnover size of the group when assessing whether the small business exemption applies.

-- RDSPs are required to register with the ICO by 1 November 2018.
+- RDSPs are required to register with the ICO.

 - What types of digital services are covered?